aa-maruf/Problem-Solving/Balanced Paranthesis/Readme.md

         return writeptr < 0;
     }
 ```
->> this work for multiple braces and # of opening & closing brackets doesn't matter.
+>> this works for multiple braces and # of opening & closing brackets don't matter.
 >> TC (0(n)) and SC (O(1))

 ### Problems: